 Leader or boss?

-Finally, in this article, I want to go over the concept of the boss vs. leader.
+Finally, I want to discuss the idea of the boss vs. leader in this article.

-I will make a point here, and in the next article I will explain in detail, personality tests and that “Mr. X is a blue character built for driving”, “Mr. Y is an INTJ person”.
-None of this can be attributed to your treatment of people or their personality traits.
+In the following article, I’ll go into more detail about why personality tests and statements like “Mr. X is a blue character built for driving” and “Mr. Y is an INTJ person” are false and inaccurate.
+None of this can be attributed to the way you treat people or the characteristics of their personalities.